Best Pocket Wifi in Japan: Pupuru Wifi Rental Review

 Will I use Pupuru Pocket Wifi again when I return to Japan?

 Definitely, yes!
-I have used Pupuru twice and would not hesitate to avail their services again in the future.
-Despite the 10 gb monthly usage cap mandated by e-mobile, Pupuru has proven to be a a very reliable pocket wifi rental provider with customer service willing to go the extra mile based on my first hand account experience.
-My USD 55 Pupuru pocket wifi rental for a week delivered more than what its worth – a great peace of mind knowing that I have a functioning google maps to save me in case I get lost!
+I have used Pupuru at least 5 times in the past and would not hesitate to avail their services again in the future.
+Pupuru has proven to be a a very reliable pocket wifi rental provider with customer service willing to go the extra mile based on my first hand account experience.
+My USD 70 Pupuru unlimited pocket wifi rental for a week delivered more than what its worth – a great peace of mind knowing that I have a functioning google maps to save me in case I get lost!

 Pupuru is highly recommended by Asiatravelbug as a pocket wifi rental provider in Japan.
 Make sure to book one before you go!